Content Suggestions Overview | Yext Hitchhikers Platform

 There is a lot of functionality packed into the Suggestions feature.

-Flagged Terms: If you want to highlight certain terms to the approvers or the suggesters, you can do so by adding a list of flagged terms in Knowledge Graph > Configuration > Flagged Terms.
+Flagged Terms: If you want to highlight certain terms to the approvers or the suggesters, you can do so by adding a list of flagged terms in Content > Configuration > Flagged Terms.
 Each term is associated to a Label which you can manage on the Manage Labels screen.
 The color you associate with each label is the color the user will see when reviewing a suggestion that contains a flagged term.

 Submission Locking: By default, users can update their suggestions at any time.
 This is by popular demand – many older systems require the user to wait until the entire approval process is completed in order to modify their suggested edit.
 However, we know that for very compliance-focused industries like Financial Services or Healthcare with multi-tiered approval workflows this can impose a risk that a user makes an edit that not all user groups see before approving.
 If you want to turn on this feature, your users will not be able to edit their submission unless you unlock the edit for them (e.g., if you comment to the suggester that they should modify some part of the request, you should unlock the edit so that they can do so.
 You can lock the suggested edit again the next time you start reviewing).
 You can turn on/off this capability in Suggestions Settings.